Asbestos Cancer Attorney

-For decades, thousands of companies in a wide range of industries in Ohio and across the country used asbestos materials in machinery, equipment, building insulation, pipes, roofing and flooring.
+For decades, thousands of companies in a wide range of industries across the country used asbestos materials in machinery, equipment, building insulation, pipes, roofing and flooring.

 As a result, many workers were exposed to toxic asbestos fibers at the workplace, and none more than maintenance workers, who worked closely with asbestos materials, often in poorly ventilated, narrow work areas that increased the risk of asbestos exposure and later developing mesothelioma, lung cancer or other asbestos-related respiratory diseases and cancers.